huangxq63/EntroLLM/README.md

 # EntroLLM
-This repository contains the code associated with the paper "EntroLLM: Leveraging Entropy and Large Language Model Embeddings for Enhanced Risk Prediction with Wearable Device Data", which has been accepted at AMIA 2025 Informatics Summit.
+This repository contains the code associated with the paper "*EntroLLM: Leveraging Entropy and Large Language Model Embeddings for Enhanced Risk Prediction with Wearable Device Data*", which has been accepted at AMIA 2025 Informatics Summit.
 The code implements the methods and analyses described in the paper, including data preprocessing, modeling, and evaluation.

 <!--
 ## **Contents**